-There are currently over seventy active funds at the Foundation.
+There are currently over 100 active funds at the Foundation.
 Each one reflects our donor’s values, personal preferences and the degree to which they want to be involved in grant recommendations.

 A donor advised fund is a very personal approach to giving as it allows a business or individual to make grants over time to causes they care deeply about.

-Hunter Davies OBE, a regular Cumbria Life columnist established his donor advised fund with the Foundation in 2012.
+Hunter Davies OBE, established his donor advised fund with the Foundation in 2012.
 It was originally created to award three annual bursaries of £1,000 each to help people to write and publish non-fiction books.

 Hunter, who is also founder of the annual Lakeland Book of the Year Awards said: “It really came out of the success of the awards.
 I noticed that more and more of the entries were coming from amateur first time authors and I wanted to support anyone financially, whether it was paying for their research time, writing time or towards publishing their book.”